darsay8/HearMeApp/README.md

 # HearMe App

-HearMe is an Android application designed to assist individuals with auditory disabilities by providing an easy way to communicate through text.
+HearMe App is an Android application designed to assist individuals with auditory disabilities by providing an easy way to communicate through text.
 Users can choose from predefined messages or write their own to facilitate effective communication in various situations.

 ## Features